 Following the meditation, no matter what I do, I intend to continue to feel the peace, calmness, and stillness I experienced during the meditation, and bring this into whatever I was doing after the meditation.

 And if you can bring that calmness, peace, and stillness from your meditation into your normal every day life, your life becomes an extension of your meditation.

 And with practise, you can go about your usual day performing your work and responsibilities while feeling the same peace, calmness, and stillness you felt while meditating.

 I know there are many advanced meditators already in this group who use a variety of different techniques, and there are a few who teach different forms of meditation too.

 So please do feel free to share your tips with what works best for you and your form of meditation.

 Subscribe to my YouTube Channel!

-If you liked these tips for meditating and easy meditation tips for beginners subscribe to my YouTube channel for video release notifications, or join our Facebook spiritual guidance group for free guidance, training, and advice.
+If you liked these tips for meditating and easy meditation tips for beginners subscribe to my YouTube channel to be notified of new video releases and join our Facebook group for free Reiki training, guidance, and support.